 Toyota began production of the original Toyota Camry in 1979 and during the first few years of the 1980s, it quickly became one of the most popular Japanese sedans on the market.
 It was larger than its smaller counterpart (the Corolla) and provided drivers with a smoother ride, larger trunk, more legroom, and other luxury features.

-Here's a table that comprehensively shows the cost of insurance for Toyota Camry:
+Here's a table that comprehensively shows the 2023 car insurance rates of for the different model years of Toyota Camry:

 Model | Cost (Per Year) |